iverona/intercambio-hortelano/DESIGN_DOCUMENT.md

 *   6.2. **As a user,** I want my profile to display my level, badges, and average rating to build trust within the community.
 *   6.3. **As a user,** I want the review system to be simple, perhaps a star rating and an optional short comment.

+### 7. Accessibility & Internationalization
+*   7.1. **As a user,** I want to be able to switch the application's language between English and Spanish so that I can use the platform in my preferred language. ✅

 ## 5. UI/UX Design Proposal

 **Overall Aesthetic:**